-An additional convenience provided by RACS cage design is that, despite being made of durable steel, these are lightweight floors, so any caregiver could easily remove and clean the floors.
+Despite being made of durable steel, these are lightweight floors.
+So any caregiver can conveniently remove and clean the floors.

 When it comes to bare, flat cage floors, the animals are directly on the cage floor.
 This means that they can get dirty just as easily as the floor, and so, both need to be cleaned regularly.
 Unfortunately, most of these cages are too large or made of heavy materials that can’t be easily moved.
-Therefore, more than one caregiver might have to assist in the cleaning process, or it simply takes longer than it would with a raised cage floor.
+Therefore, more than one caregiver might have to assist in the cleaning process and more time would be spent cleaning.

 Another factor to consider is that since these cages typically have harsh and cold floors, they are often covered with some form of bedding.

-Bedding is fantastic for an animal’s comfort, but it isn’t particularly convenient for cleaning since they too tend to get dirty.
+Bedding is fantastic for an animal’s comfort.
+However, it isn’t particularly convenient for cleaning since they too tend to get dirty.
 Therefore, when cleaning the cage, you will likely need to clean the bedding as well.
 Bedding is certainly an option with RACS’ raised floor cages, but since they have other design elements that ensure an animal’s comfort, they aren’t necessary.

 Additional Benefits of Poly-Vinyl Coated Steel Raised Cage Flooring

-By now, it is relatively clear that if the choice is between the coated, raised floor cages versus bare cages, then the raised floors reign supreme, both in comfort and convenience.
+By now, it is clear that if the choice is between the coated raised floor cages versus bare cages.
+The coated raised floors reign supreme, both in comfort and convenience.
 However, the benefits of these floors don’t stop here.